-Developer or GP/MM with no prior Tax Credit Award Up to one Tax Credit award in 9% funding round and shall not be eligible for a second award in any team member role until the project meets 10% Test and places in service.
-Developer or GP/MM with prior Tax No Tax Credit award until project awarded Tax Credits in Iowa Credit Award in Iowa, but no 8609 meets 10% Test and placed in service.
-Developer or GP/MM new to Iowa Lin to one oward in the OV funding round with 8609 from another state Up to one award in the 9% funding round
+Eligible for up to one Tax Credit award in the 9% funding Developer or GP/MM with no prior round and shall not be eligible for a second award in any Tax Credit Award in any state team member role until the Project meets the 10% Test and is placed in service.
+Developer or GP/MM with prior 9% Not eligible for an additional Tax Credit award until the Project Tax Credit Award in Iowa, but no awarded Tax Credits in Iowa meets the 10% Test and is issued 9% IRS Form 8609 placed in service.